Codecademy/docs/content/html/concepts/semantic-html/terms/time/time.md

 ---
 Title: '<time>'
-Description: 'Represents a time-related piece of information and can take a `datetime` attribute that makes it machine-readable'
+Description: 'Represents a time-related piece of information and can take a datetime attribute that makes it machine-readable'
 Subjects:
   - 'Web Development'
   - 'Web Design'
 Tags:
-  - 'HTML'
-  - 'Semantic'
-  - 'Syntax'
   - 'Tags'
 CatalogContent:
   - 'learn-html'